 Zawadski JK, Dunaif A. Diagnostic criteria for polycystic ovary syndrome: towards a rational approach.
 En: Dunaif A, Givens JR, Haseltine FP, Merriam GR (eds.).
 Polycystic ovary syndrome.
 Boston: Blackwell Scientific Publications.
 1992:377-384.

-FAQs from users: 'Do too elevated LH levels translate into PCOS?', 'I have PCOS but my body mass index is normal, should I lose weight to improve my insulin levels?' y 'Do all women with PCOS develop hirsutism?'.
+FAQs from users: 'Do too elevated LH levels translate into PCOS?', 'I have PCOS but my body mass index is normal, should I lose weight to improve my insulin levels?' and 'Do all women with PCOS develop hirsutism?'.